harshitsinghai77/fictional-octo-funicular/posts/side-projects-2022.md

 Todobase is just another simpled to-do list glorified to sound cool.
 It helps you keep track of your tasks and to-do list (just like any other todo app).

-I made it in college, so it was kinda big deal than (not really).
+I made it during college, so it was kinda big deal back than (not really).

 <img src='https://iili.io/Dufrj2.png' />